NJPR Provides a Comprehensive Coding Review Program

-Data quality is at the source of almost every aspect of professional healthcare.
-In fact, complete and accurate data are vital for optimal reimbursement, decision making and patient care.
+Quality is paramount in every aspect of healthcare.
+Complete and accurate coding is required for optimal reimbursement, decision making and patient care.

 The key elements of NJPR’s data quality review program are as follows: